Best of You Consultancy

 Neurodivergence for professionals in Education CPD course

-CPD-accredited training to support professionals working with neurodivergent children and young people
+CPD-accredited training to support professionals working with neurodivergent children and young people, including those with ADHD in women, is essential for effective practice.

-The training focuses on how neurodivergence presents in children’s behaviour, regulation, communication, learning, and emotional responses, moving beyond stereotypes and deficit-based models.
-Particular attention is given to children whose needs are often misunderstood or missed, including those who mask, internalise distress, or present differently from traditional diagnostic expectations.
+This training emphasizes understanding how neurodivergence manifests in children’s behavior, regulation, communication, learning, and emotional responses, moving beyond stereotypes and deficit-based models.
+Special focus is given to those whose needs may be misunderstood or overlooked, such as children who mask, internalize distress, or present differently from traditional diagnostic expectations.

-• recognise neurodivergent patterns in children without pathologising difference
+- Recognize neurodivergent patterns in children without pathologizing difference

-• understand how environment, expectations, and sensory demands affect regulation and behaviour
+- Understand how environmental factors, expectations, and sensory demands influence regulation and behavior

-• respond to behaviour through a needs-led, neuro-affirming lens
+- Respond to behavior through a needs-led, neuro-affirming lens

-• adapt communication, expectations, and support approaches in practical, ethical ways
+- Adapt communication, expectations, and support strategies in practical and ethical ways

-The course is trauma-aware, evidence-informed, and grounded in real-world practice.
-It supports reflective, compassionate work with children while remaining firmly within professional scope.
+The course is trauma-aware, evidence-informed, and grounded in real-world practice, promoting reflective and compassionate work with children while remaining firmly within professional boundaries.

 This training is suitable for: